DiabuFR/Homeassistant-Growatt-Local-Modbus/README.md

 Customizable control of the update rate of sensor values.
 * A scan interval of all information.
-* A seperate scan inverval of main power values
+* A separate scan interval of main power values

 For inverters a optional switch can be set active if you want control when the inverter may produces power to the grid.